Why Am I Following Random Accounts On Instagram? Two Reasons And How To Fix It

 However, if these methods still don’t work, the situation may be more serious than a normal user can handle.
 Don’t hesitate to go to the Instagram Help Center and contact their representatives.

 Did you like this article?
-Let us know if these methods worked for you in the comments below!
+Let us know in the comments below!

 Went through the steps and no 3rd party apps.
 Any other suggestions